hbctraining/versioning_data_scripts/02_GitKraken.md

 Save the changes to your file.

 Let's also open the `scriptlets.R` file.
 You'll notice we have some template text there as well --  great for reminding you what you need to do when starting to code.
 Let's also change the file to reflect the new example codes we've found.
-Feel free to copy & paste this code:
+Copy & paste this code:

 ```
 #!/usr/bin/env Rscript